-The EPA's interpretation of CAA section 111 on this point has changed since the promulgation of the since-vacated CAMR and does not necessarily extend to other CAA programs and provisions, which can be distinguishable based on the applicable statutory and regulatory requirements and programmatic circumstances.
-For example, the must establish standards of performance-which by definition 'reflects . . . the application of the best system of emission reduction"implementation and enforcement of such standards should be based on improving the emissions performance of sources to which a standard of performance applies.
+The EPA believes that averaging or trading across designated facilities (or between designated facilities and other power plants, e.g., wind turbines) is inconsistent with CAA section 111 because those options would not necessarily require any emission reductions from designated facilities and may not actually reflect application of the BSER.251 Because state plans must establish standards of performance-which by definition 'reflects . . . the application of the best system of emission reduction"implementation and enforcement of such standards should be based on improving the emissions performance of sources to which a standard of performance applies.
 Additionally, averaging or trading would effectively allow a state to establish standards of performance that do not reflect application of the BSER.
 For example, under a trading program, a single source could potentially shut down or reduce utilization to such an extent that its reduced or eliminated operation generates adequate compliance instruments for a state's remaining sources to meet their standards of performance without any emission reductions from any other source.
 This compliance strategy would undermine the EPA's determination of the BSER in this rule, which the EPA has determined as heat rate improvements.